-This decadent Blueberry Cheesecake is raw vegan, gluten-free, and even paleo!
+This decadent paleo Blueberry Cheesecake is also raw vegan and gluten-free!
 It is made with a chewy date and pecan base that is topped with creamy vegan blueberry cashew cream cheese that tastes just like the real thing.
 It gets all of its sweetness from the dates, blueberries, and a pinch of stevia making it sugar-free and bursting with fiber and antioxidants.
-Blueberry Cheesecake is an excellent make-ahead dessert that can be left in the freezer in an air tight container for several months.
+Paleo Blueberry Cheesecake is an excellent make-ahead dessert that can be left in the freezer in an airtight container for several months.
 It is perfect to have on hand for unexpected company.
 If you are not planning on entertaining any time soon, you can make it into 12 tarts using a muffin tin.
+Try it out!
+You won’t be disappointed.

 Raw Paleo Blueberry Cheesecake [Vegan, Gluten-Free]